-- Transportation: Documentation is necessary for the transportation of workers to the project site, along with associated fuel (diesel/gasoline) consumption. - Electricity: C-Sink Managers are urged to transition from fuel-powered machinery to those operated by electricity or renewable fuels.
+- Fertilization: The project needs to record the total quantity of mineral/synthetic nitrogen (N), phosphate (P), and potassium (K) commonly referred to as NPK fertilizers, as well as any lime applied within the project area. - Harvest: The project is required to record the fuel consumption (diesel/gasoline) and electricity used during harvesting operations, which includes the operation of chainsaws, full harvesters, transport trucks, bulldozers for road construction, and the like. - Transportation: Documentation is necessary for the transportation of workers to the project site, along with associated fuel (diesel/gasoline) consumption.
+This includes workers for forest management and monitoring activities. - Electricity: C-Sink Managers are urged to transition from fuel-powered machinery to those operated by electricity or renewable fuels.
 Any consumed electricity should ideally be sourced from renewable means, and evidence of its origin is essential.
 All electricity and renewable fuels consumed must be accurately documented, inclusive of their carbon footprint.
 The use of electricity generated from renewable sources, such as solar or wind, should be explicitly reported.